 The reporting enables the nature and distribution of Australia's research activity to be monitored by government policy analysts and advisers to business, government and economists.

-The Office of Research prepares research performance data for a suite of internal University of the Sunshine Coast reports.
+The Office of Research prepares research performance data for a suite of internal USC reports.
+These include: